divineprog/MoSyncApps/WebSQLDemo/Tutorial/WebSQLTutorial.md

 * database display name
 * database size

-Use the transaction() function in the database object to excute queries, and execute the actual queries using the executeSql() function in the [SQLTransaction](http://www.mosync.com/files/imports/doxygen/latest/html5/sqltransaction.md.html#SQLTransaction) object:
+Use the transaction() function in the database object to execute queries, and execute the actual queries using the executeSql() function in the [SQLTransaction](http://www.mosync.com/files/imports/doxygen/latest/html5/sqltransaction.md.html#SQLTransaction) object:

     db.transaction(
         function(tx)